 Some studies investigated the level (or impact) of weight bearing activity and bone health.
-While Mentzel et al’s study did not observe strong correlations between increased weight bearing activity in basketball (n = 7) and bone health, this may be reflective of the small sample size and lower study power (27).
+While Mentzel et al’s study did not observe strong correlations between increased weight bearing activity in basketball (n = 7) and bone health, this may be reflective of the very small sample size and lower study power (27).
 As such, the authors consider that the results of Mentzel et al’s study should be interpreted with caution (27).
 In Mentzel et al’s study, judo players and wrestlers showed a significant positive correlation between heel BUA versus level of activity (27).
 Further, when considering SOS as an outcome, significant differences were shown between badminton players and gymnasts, between basketball players and fencers as well as between judo players and gymnasts (27).
 Finally, one study considered body build in more athletic young people; Numri-Lawton et al’s study of gymnasts revealed that the gymnasts were smaller and lighter than controls, but they still had significantly higher QUS (25).

 Discussion

-In contrast to many other reviews, this review focuses only on specific HRSA performed at a non-competitive level in young people as assessed by calcaneal ultrasound.
-The quality of the six articles was generally assessed as moderate quality, though methodological differences prevented a meta-analysis.
+In contrast to many other reviews, this review focuses only on specific non-elite sporting activity performed at a non-competitive level in young people as assessed by calcaneal ultrasound.
+The quality of the six articles was generally assessed as moderate quality, though variability was present and methodological differences prevented a meta-analysis.

-The overall aim of the six studies was to investigate the effects of different HRSAs, some of which were classified as weight-bearing and non-weight-bearing HRSA of different intensities on bone mineral accrual in adolescence and early adulthood.
-Vlachopoulos et al showed that boys playing soccer produced significantly better bone outcomes than cycling or swimming (24).
-Similarly, Nurmi-Lawton et al showed that female gymnasts had significantly higher bone density than controls, and that this difference was not evident in the mothers of the gymnasts compared to the mothers of the controls, suggesting that the higher bone density was not an inherited trait (25).
+The overall aim of the six studies was to investigate the effects of different non-elite sporting activities, some of which were classified as weight-bearing and non-weight-bearing non-elite sporting activity of different intensities on bone mineral accrual in adolescence and early adulthood.
+The studies were heterogenous, but a consistent pattern emerged, Vlachopoulos et al showed that boys playing soccer produced had better bone heel ultrasound outcomes than those who participated in cycling or swimming (24).
+Similarly, Nurmi-Lawton et al showed that female gymnasts had significantly higher bone density than controls,(25).
 Gomez-Bruton et al’s study indicated there were no differences found in QUS parameters between swimmers and controls (both male and female) (23).
-Madic et al’s study of male soccer players reported a significant difference in QUS compared to the normally active controls (28).
-Mentzel et al’s comparison of those children involved in sports found the QUS (SOS and BUA) parameters were significantly higher compared to the reference data (27).
-Yung et al’s study indicated a linear increase in all QUS measures as weight bearing activity increased, from sedentary activity to swimming (non-weight bearing) to dancing (low-impact and weight-bearing) to the highest weight bearing and high impact exercise in soccer (26).
-In general, the six studies suggested that weight bearing HRSA was associated with higher QUS, and that some dose effect was reported with greater levels of sporting activity (frequency and duration).
-Higher impact activities were reported as conferring greater benefit and that benefits were still seen even when adjusting for smaller frame.
+Madic et al’s study of male soccer players reported significant higher QUS values compared to controls (28).
+Mentzel et al’s comparison of those children involved in sports found the QUS (SOS and BUA) parameters were significantly higher in sport participants engaged in weight bearing activity compared to the reference data (27).
+Yung et al’s study indicated a linear increase in all QUS measures as weight bearing activity increased (26).
+In general, the six studies suggested that weight bearing non-elite sporting activity was associated with higher QUS, and that some dose effect was reported with greater levels of sporting activity (frequency and duration).